Updated February 2014

 V/Line Myki Pass users may travel to a destination beyond the Myki ticket area by purchasing a paper ticket extending their journey.
 However Myki Money users cannot use such a “hybrid” ticket.
 If their journey partly includes a service not covered by Myki, a paper ticket must be purchased before departure which covers the entirety of the journey.

 Under Myki, the concession which allows single (one-way) ticket holders one hour’s free travel in Zones 1 & 2 either side of their V/Line journey, and free Zone 1 & 2 travel all day for all other ticket types, including day return, continues to apply.
 Myki users must still touch on and off where required, but the Myki system will not charge anything over and above the fare already deducted.
-However passengers are urged to keep a close eye on their card balance to make sure the system is operating as required.
+However passengers are urged to keep a close eye on their card balance to make sure the system always operates as required.

 This same concession also applies to travel on the regional town bus systems on which Myki operates.